 The TLS console, including interface modules, does not require scheduled maintenance.
-PMC System Self-Test Monitoring algorithms are designed to verify proper selection, setup and operation of the TLS console and sensors.
+ISD System Self-Test Monitoring algorithms are designed to verify proper selection, setup and operation of the TLS console and sensors.

-There is no recommended maintenance, inspection nor calibration for the Vapor Pressure Sensor.
+There is no recommended maintenance, inspection nor calibration for the Vapor Flow Meter or the Vapor Pressure Sensor.
 Servicing should be performed in response to warning or alarm conditions.